noranicolaisen/noranicolaisen/README.md

 # 🎯 About Me

 Passionate about technology, innovation, and problem-solving.
 With a strong foundation in software development and data engineering, I am always on the lookout for opportunities to apply my skills to impactful projects.
-My focus is on creating scalable data pipelines, optimizing code, and contributing to innovative solutions.
+My focus is on creating scalable and efficient systems, optimizing code, and contributing to innovative solutions.

 ---